The six missed opportunities before the Manchester Arena bombing

 “At the point of closure, there would have been a formal assessment of the risk that Abedi posed to national security.”

-The inquiry found that would have been a “valuable opportunity to take stock of the intelligence” held on him, and triggered fresh consideration of a referral to Prevent.
+The inquiry found that this would have been a “valuable opportunity to take stock of the intelligence” held on him, and that it could have triggered fresh consideration of a referral to Prevent.

 It concluded: “By consciously allowing Abedi’s categorisation to fall into this uncharted grey area, the investigative team deprived itself of the rigours and precautionary processes that were in place for other open SOIs so as to ensure that national security was best protected.”